Reconstructing Item Characteristic Curves using Fine-Tuned Large Language Models: Introduction

 While a version of this approach successfully modeled difficulty for items with free-form constructed responses \cite{scarlatos_smart_2025}, the way in which the models were trained in \cite{scarlatos_smart_2025} did not generalize naturally to MCQ items.
+This article is more directly aligned with the approach of Maeda \cite{maeda_field-testing_2023, maeda_field-testing_2024}, in which a transformer model (RoBERTa) is fine-tuned according to a target IRT model so that its output probabilities over answer choices reproduce a desired ICC; the present work extends this framing from an encoder-only model trained on a single ability parameter to a generative decoder LLM conditioned on discrete ability descriptors.
 For this article, the model is trained to reproduce token probabilities, where each token corresponds to a choice provided in an MCQ item.
 This work aligns with recent efforts to simulate LLM responses to Sentence Reading Efficiency tasks \cite{zelikman_generating_2023} and studies using the latent ability levels of various LLMs to estimate difficulty \cite{liu_leveraging_2025}.

 The remainder of this paper is organized as follows: Section \ref{sec:background} provides a comprehensive overview of the theoretical foundations, including IRT, the mechanics of LLMs, and the technical architecture of the Qwen-3 series.
 Section 3 details the methodology for item difficulty modeling, describing the discretization of ability level descriptors, the evaluation datasets, and the fine-tuning procedures used to simulate student responses.
 Section 4 presents experimental results from the ELA Dataset and BEA 2024 Shared Task datasets, followed by a discussion of the scaling laws observed across model sizes.
 Finally, the paper concludes with a summary of findings regarding the efficacy of using simulated ability levels to predict assessment difficulty.